 Dear Landlord doesn’t appear to be a favorite of Dylan’s.
 He played it during his fall 1992 Never Ending Tour and again in 2003.
 He’s only played it six times total.

-Like most Dylan songs, several artists have done cover versions.
-Joe Cocker give is a more insistent, rock treatment.
+Several artists have done cover versions.
+Joe Cocker gives is a more insistent, rock treatment.
 Sandy Denny and Fairport Convention retain the feel of the original.
 Janis Joplin gives it the usual Joplin treatment.

 Please don’t put a price on my soul

 My burden is heavy

 My dreams are beyond control

 I’m gonna give you all I got to give

 And I do hope you receive it well